 These abusive episodes operate within cycles and begin with measured doses of seductive sweetness, followed by days of increasing tension, then finally erupting into violent verbal and/or physical attacks.
 They're called cycles because the sweetness, tension and acting out become a recurring pattern played over and over again like a loop cassette tape.

 This kaleidoscope of emotional contradiction is just one example of the drama I faced.
 After each explosion I’d put on an antic disposition, not wanting to eat nor take care of myself.
 I breathed a peculiar kind of calm because I didn't have to walk on eggshells.
 I’d go for long walks alone; I'd interact with strangers on the street; I'd sit near my daughter's bed at night and cry as if to mourn an unforeseeable exile and I’d tuck away a small suitcase with carefully packed clothes, important documents and other essentials, in case I needed a quick getaway.
+For many years, I strained as I listened to cheerful voices celebrating family achievements or special occasions, yet such joy seemed out of my reach.

 Usually when society thinks of grief, it fails to acknowledge losses that are not death related.
 For many years I have been involuntarily experiencing what therapists refer to as “disenfranchised grief”-- grief that is not socially validated because of the stigma attached to emotional abuse.